malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** We will do it __slowly,__ step by step over WEEKS.
 No rush!

 # Project Homework 2 - choose a topic
+* Don't worry!
+* You are not researching the whole essay!
+* Just do enough to decide - is your topic good or not?

+## Important - common mistake
+* Topic is problems caused for __other__ people/environment
+* Problems _for you_ are NOT the topic.
+* You can just stop buying/eating it.
+* Workers can't stop making/farming it
+* For example:
+** NO: "tobacco gives people cancer"
+** YES: "tobacco farms use child labour"
+** NO: "eating hamburgers makes me fat"
+** YES: "meat production is a cause of global warming"

 ### 1) Make a list of products
 * things you used this week
 * things you buy regularly